By Ed Melendez

 I didn’t realize how difficult it could be until my first real opportunity presented itself.

-I was 20 years old and in a band I had started.
+I was 20 years old and in a band, I had started.
 I enjoyed writing the music but when it came time to have someone sing my songs, I was having no luck.
 We had a concert scheduled and I opted to take on the task of singing the songs myself.
-This of course would be the first time I had ever attempted such a feat.
+This, of course, would be the first time I had ever attempted such a feat.

 Secondly, do not rely on technology.
-I have a great respect for technology.
+I have great respect for technology.
 I have all the latest and greatest gadgets.
 They are great to have until they work against you.
 You should be able to condition yourself to not require a monitor mix on stage, or at the very least be able to work with a poor monitoring system.
 It may sound harsh but if you show up to a gig and the monitor system is not working, you should not blame your monitors or your sound guy.
 You must be the one in control.
 And with control comes power.
 If you are prepared for anything, you will not be the one left freaking out if the sound system you thought you were promised fails.
 You will be confident that you have already prepared for such a situation.
 If on the other hand you show up and there is a pro-monitoring system available, then all the better for you.

 Know that singing isn’t simply about holding a microphone and knowing lyrics.
 It is more about being prepared for any situation and still allowing your abilities to outshine any technical glitches and issues that may occur.